 In the morning, you will wake up to the sounds of sea birds and the gentle lapping of the ocean.
 Up on deck, you’ll likely to get you first sight of birds which circle around the boat above.
 Your crew will already have been up early creating a spread of eggs, toast, fresh fruits, yogurts, cereals, juice, and coffee for your breakfast.
 You’ll have some time to eat and get ready before the excursion begins.
 During breakfast, your guide will give you a briefing of the day, what you’re likely to see, and what you’ll need to bring with you.

-Board pangas (inflatable boats), to and cross over for either a wet or dry landing.
+Board pangas (inflatable boats), to and cross over for either a wet or dry-landing.
 If wet, you’ll jump out into the water and wade through onto the beach.
-During a dry landing, the boat will moor up and allow you to get right out onto the island.
+During a dry landing, the boat will moor up and allow you to step ashore.
 Which one depends on the site you are visiting.
-Once on shore, you’re naturalist guide will take you on a walk, perhaps up to a viewpoint.
+Once on shore, your naturalist guide will take you on a walk, perhaps up to a viewpoint.
 Along the way, you’ll likely to see everything from noisy sea lion colonies, blue-footed boobies doing their hilarious mating dance, great frigatebirds expanding their colourful red poach, iguanas basking in the sunshine, and waddling penguins.
 Your guide will help you identify the species, as well as the flora of the island.
 Back at the shore, you can don snorkel masks and fins and jump into the sea to explore the marine life of turtles, small reef sharks, and colourful schools of fish.

-Back on board the panga with your naturalist guide, you’ll motor back to the new site which will reveal a whole host of new species to discover.
-Make a dry landing on Santa Cruz island.
-Here, you’ll jump in a 4×4 and head up the windy roads to the lush green highlands.
-With your guide, you’ll hike through the greenery in search of some of the island’s giant Galapagos tortoises.
+You’ll motor to a new site which will reveal a whole host of new species to discover.
+For example on Santa Cruz island, you’ll head up the windy roads to the lush green highlands.
+With your ever present guide, you’ll hike through the greenery in search of some of the island’s giant Galapagos tortoises.
 They move slowly, so they’re never hard to find.
-Once you have, you’ll have plenty of time for up close encounters with these gentle ambling creatures.
+Enjoy close encounters with alien-looking but gentle ambling creatures.

-Return back to the coast.
-If time permits, you’ll be taken to another site for some snorkeling.
-In the cool waters, you’ll perhaps spot large manta ray, a colourful parrot fish, a green turtle, or a playful sea lion pup whose inquisitiveness with bring them up close to you.
-The underwater life in the Galapagos is simply astounding, with colourful coral reefs and fascinating marine life.
-You may even spot the odd harmless reef shark gracefully swimming in search of prey.
+Return to the coast.
+If time permits, you’ll be taken to another site for some snorkelling.
+In the cool waters, perhaps spot large manta ray, a colourful parrot fish, a green turtle, or a playful sea lion pup whose inquisitiveness with bring them up close to you.
+The underwater life in the Galapagos is simply astounding, with rare coral reefs and fascinating marine creatures.
+You may even spot the odd harmless reef shark gracefully swimming.
 As always, your naturalist guide will be with you to help you spot and identify the flora and fauna species.
-With just 16 passengers on most cruises, and 8 guests to every naturalist guide, you’ll have their full attention during the trip.
+With just 16 passengers to every naturalist guide, you’ll have their full attention during the trip.

 Back on board, you’ll have plenty of time to relax and enjoy a delicious dinner prepared by the onboard chef.
-Have a glass of wine, swap stories with your fellow guests, look up at the stars (which are amazing in the islands), get a briefing of tomorrows itinerary, and get a good night’s sleep, eagerly waiting for tomorrow’s experience.
+Have a glass of wine, swap stories with your fellow guests, look up at the stars (both hemispheres are clearly visible), listen to a briefing of tomorrows itinerary, and get a good night’s sleep, ready for tomorrow’s experience.

 To start planning your cruise in the Galapagos, take a look through our Galapagos tour suggestions, call our Galapagos experts on +44 (0) 207 407 1478, or email us here.